-This is the biggie, really – Overwatch teams will be based around cities, much in the same way NBA, NFL or soccer teams are.
-In fact, those sports teams are exactly who Blizzard want to own the Overwatch squads.
-The aim is to, eventually, have a local team for major cities throughout the world, from LA to London, Seoul and Shanghai.
+This is the biggie, really – Overwatch teams are based around cities, much in the same way as NBA, NFL, or soccer teams.
+In fact, those sports teams are exactly who Blizzard targeted to own the Overwatch squads, hence the big backing of teams like Boston Uprising.
+The aim is to, eventually, have a local team for major cities throughout the world, far beyond the twelve starters.
 They’ll be as relevant and valuable to that city as a well-performing major sports franchise.

-What this also means is that there’s unlikely to be relegation from the league.
-Teams may move city, dump most of their players between seasons or generally restructure, but they won’t ever be removed – the Golden State Warriors didn’t make the NBA playoffs for 12 years in the ‘90s and early ‘00s, now they’re one of the strongest teams of all time.
+What this also means is that there’s unlikely to ever be relegation from the league.
+Teams may move city, dump most of their players between seasons, or generally restructure, but they won’t ever be removed – the Golden State Warriors didn’t make the NBA playoffs for 12 years in the ‘90s and early ‘00s, now they’re one of the strongest teams of all time.
+In 2008 the Seattle SuperSonics became the Oaklahoma City Thunder, and had much more success in their new city than the old.
 That’s the ebb and flow that’s wanted.

 Regular broadcasts, plus a “primetime game”

 Once you’ve got your teams and your game, you need to get it to the people.
-Obviously, a large amount of this will be through Twitch, YouTube and other online video broadcasts in a traditional manner.
+Obviously, a large amount of this will be through the Twitch deal in a traditional esports manner.
 However, the pull of TV and other paid-for platforms is strong, in terms of money to be made and developing a reliable ecosystem.

 In that regard, there’s mention of a “standalone primetime matchup between top teams” as part of the broadcast schedule.
 Speculation is that this will be an Eleague-style national broadcast, using the Sunday Night Football formula of having a “big game” as the focus of all international broadcasts at that time.
 It’s even possible it won’t be available for free at all.